jadecobra/python_tdd_exercises/source/calculator/calculator_i/calculator.rst

             random_first_number+random_second_number
         )

-  the test is still green
+  green

-* There is some duplication, I have to make a change in more than one place if I want to use a different range of random numbers for the test, for example
+* There is some duplication, If I want to use a different range of random numbers for the test, I have to make a change in more than one place.
+For example

   .. code-block:: python
     :lineno-start: 8